nikhil9987/Credit-Card-Analysis-Dashboard/README.md

 Objective: To enhance the understanding of customer behavior and transaction trends, ultimately improving business strategies and customer experience.
 Analysis Components: ✅ Transaction Dashboard: Focuses on transaction data analysis, identifying spending patterns and potential fraud. ✅ Customer Dashboard: Provides insights into customer behavior, preferences, and demographics for targeted strategies.

-I’m thrilled to apply my skills in data analysis and visualization to make data-driven decisions more accessible and impactful.
-Looking forward to connecting with fellow data enthusiasts and professionals!